hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 With some events, like the lottery, when **the number of cases is very large (people who buy tickets), but the probability of an event is very small (probability of winning)**, the **Poisson distribution** is used to model these types of count data.
 In these cases, the number of events (people who win) generally range between 1 and 10.
 [Details provided by Rafael Irizarry in the EdX class.](https://youtu.be/fxtB8c3u6l8)

-**During RNA-seq, a very large number of RNAs are present and the probability of pulling out a particular transcript is very small.** However, after taking a large sample, the sum of all counts for that transcript is often between 1 and 10.  **If the proportions of mRNA stayed exactly constant between biological replicates** for RNA-seq data, we could expect Poisson distribution.
+**With RNA-Seq data, a very large number of RNAs are represented and the probability of pulling out a particular transcript is very small**; however, the sum of all counts for that transcript is often between 1 and 10.
+Hence, if the proportions of mRNA stayed exactly constant between the biological replicates for each sample class, we could expect Poisson distribution (where mean == variance).
 [A nice description of this concept is presented by Rafael Irizarry in the EdX class.](https://youtu.be/HK7WKsL3c2w)

-Realistically, biological variation across biological replicates is expected, and, for RNA-seq data, genes with larger average expression levels tend to have larger observed variances across replicates. **The Negative Binomial (NB) model is a good approximation, to account for this extra variability between replicates.**
+Realistically, for RNA-Seq data biological variation across the replicates (within a sample class) is expected, and genes with larger average expression levels tend to have larger observed variances across replicates.
+The model that fits best, given this type of variability between replicates, is the Negative Binomial (NB) model.
+Essentially, **the NB model is a good approximation for data where the mean < variance**, as is the case with RNA-Seq count data.

 <img src="../img/deseq_nb.png" width="400">